Importing Spreadsheet-Like Data

 Tibble Objects

-uses a variant called atbl_df
+readruses a variant called atbl_dfortbl(pronounced tibble)- A

-with convenient features - Similar to a SQL table
+data.framewith convenient features - Similar to a SQL table

 - Can only have row numbers for row names